Vertex Pharmaceuticals (VRTX) Q2 2017 Results - Earnings Call Transcript

 Yeah, the triple.
 And really, your question was about therapeutic window, and as we said last week, one of the things that was the most important for us to see in all four regimens actually was the very favorable safety and tolerability profile, and what that meant to us is that we could begin to expand dosing upwards, and so, we're doing that, as you know, in at least three of the regimens.

 So in VX-152, the initial data was at a 100 milligram and 200 milligram dose.
 We are already expanding that up to 300 milligrams and those patients are being dosed.
-And so, we'll see whether we can essentially bring more efficacy out of VX-152 with that same safety and tolerability profile.
-Some suggestion we may be able to because if you look back at that data, it does seem to be a clear dose response in FEV1 between 100 milligrams and 200 milligrams.
+And so, we'll see whether we can essentially wring more efficacy out of VX-152 with that same safety and tolerability profile.
+Some suggestion we may be able to because if you look back at that data, there does seem to be a clear dose response in FEV1 between 100 milligrams and 200 milligrams.

-With VX-659, you remember we're at 120 BID, and so, the Phase 2 trial of VX-659, which is just beginning, will incorporate higher doses up to 400 milligrams a day, and the VX-445 dosing will also go up.
-So with those three molecules, we are going to try to increase those looking for maximum benefit with a very favorable safety and tolerability profile.
+With VX-659, you'll remember we're at 120 BID, and so, the Phase 2 trial of VX-659, which is just beginning, will incorporate higher doses up to 400 milligrams a day, and the VX-445 dosing will also go up.
+So with those three molecules, we are going to try to increase dose looking for maximum benefit with a very favorable safety and tolerability profile.
 And as we said last week, we hope to have all that data converge towards the end of this year and early next year and that will allow us to pick not only the best regimen or regimens but the best doses.

 Michael J. Yee - Jefferies LLC